 If your chair is not adjustable in the ways described in the video, here is a link to the fully adjustable chair in the video.
 With all that said, if you read this post on the dangers of sitting still and fully supported all day long, you may want to try this swiss ball chair.
 You can still attain very good posture with this type of chair… you just have to work at it throughout the day, which is likely much better for your health.
 All the angles of the body and placement of the computer/keyboard demonstrated in the video still apply.

 If you have any questions about posture or neck pain that are not addressed in this article or video, please feel free to contact me at any time.

 So Formula One is coming to the great city of Austin, Texas and there will be many people flying in from out of the country to see the races.
 These long flights can do a number on the body and especially the low back.
 There are a great number of things that can contribute to and/or cause low back pain, but today I’d like to focus on one that commonly affects people having to sit through long flights.

 I rarely see a patient with low back pain whose “hip flexors” are not at least partially involved in their symptoms.
 So what are the hip flexors?
 And how can they cause back pain?
 I think this is most easily explained with a video … Read more

-Excluding the young athletes I treat, the vast majority of my patients have a job that puts them in a chair at a desk most of each day.
+Excluding the young athletes we treat, the vast majority of our patients have a job that puts them in a chair at a desk most of each day.
 Many of you are very health conscious, and you attempt to combat the effects of this inactivity by the hitting the gym or doing something active at least a few days a week; and that’s Great!
 But read on Read more